esulu/TronGame/README.md

 - Note: Border walls will also cause collision

 ## Objective
-- Take out your enemy and be the first to 5 points (coming soon)
+- Take out your enemy/enemies and be the first to 5 points (coming soon)
 - Have fun :)

 ## Controls